Oceans and coasts

 But the impacts from aquaculture can have an effect on nearby marine environments, so we’ve helped develop a certification scheme called the Aquaculture Stewardship Council (ASC) to help reduce the impacts.
 Look for products with the ASC logo, which will be available soon.

 It’s estimated that bycatch - accidental catching of non-target species - represents 40% of global marine catches.
-Many of these species are threatened or endangered and include dolphins, whales and turtles.
+Many of these species are threatened or endangered and include dolphins, whales, seabirds and turtles.

-In 2000, global longline fisheries caught more than 250,000 endangered loggerhead turtles and critically endangered leatherback turtles.
+In 2000, global longline fisheries caught more than 250,000 endangered loggerhead turtles and critically endangered leatherback turtles, while bycatch of albatrosses remains a critical threat to these iconic seabirds.

 Stronger bycatch legislation and incentives for the industry to change are critical to address this issue.